norsig/bootsmooth-uswds/README.md

 # Bootsmooth US Standards Wordpress Theme

-A Wordpress Starter Theme built with the [Timber Starter Theme](https://github.com/timber/starter-theme).
+A Wordpress Theme based on the [Timber Starter Theme](https://github.com/timber/starter-theme).

 # Features

-* Modern build system for your WordPress stylesheets and javascript sources using Node, Gulp and Sass
+* Gulp build system for compiling SCSS and ES6 sources
-* Page layouts built with Timber, a plugin to write WordPress themes with object-oriented code and the Twig Template Engine
+* Page layouts built with Twig templates using the Timber WordPress plugin

 ## Installation and setup

 1. Open a terminal and change to your wp-content/themes folder
 2. Clone the repository: git clone https://github.com/cpearson3/bootsmooth-uswds.git
-3. Install node, npm, bower, and gulp
+3. Install node, npm, and gulp
 4. Install project dependencies: npm install
 5. Build stylesheet and javascript: gulp build